 I had an interesting revelation recently that I wanted to share.
 In my consulting work, I am frequently asked to help clients understand the patient experience behind the HCAHPS scores.
 One area that many organizations struggle with is cleanliness.
 When the cleanliness score goes down, all eyes are on housekeeping, right?
 Conventional wisdom suggests that, if the scores are bad, it must mean an environmental service is doing a poor job.
-Well, before you start harping on the housekeeping crew, you might want to take a closer look around and make sure you understand how the patient defines cleanliness.
+Well, before you start harping on the housekeeping crew, you might want to take a closer look.
+Make sure you understand how the patient defines cleanliness.
 Next, you’ll want to examine some habits that are giving you a bad rap.

 According to research by NLZ Cleaning, the patients’ comments and concerns about cleanliness in this case had more to do with clutter and staff habits than how housekeeping performed.
 In three of the four in-patient visits, patients were turned off by the clutter left on their bedside tables and the dirty linens left on the floor.
-In both examples, it was staff who dropped things on the floor, ignored empty containers on the bedside table, or left clutter behind.
+In both examples, it was staff who dropped things on the floor.
+The staff ignored empty containers on the bedside table, or left clutter behind.

 In one situation it was the nursing assistant who helped a patient change his gown and then left the soiled one on the floor next to the bed.
 It was still there, along with another soiled one left on the bathroom floor, twelve hours later.